GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Periapt of Propulsion**, $10,000
 1 lb.
 A simpler metal amulet.
 It has minimal adornment.
 *The caster may cast the bounding spell while wearing this as though it were a staff if the have 15+ [Will].
 As an action, the wearer may take on 2 points of spell sickness to have themselves move 1d12 + 1dx feet or yards (wearer's choice) in a direction of their choice.
 Where x is a die of the wearer's choice.
 It can be used as a reaction by taking on an adittional 1d4+1 points of spell sickness.
-If the distance of such a movement is ever equal to or less than the wearer's spell sickness, it will cease to function for a number of hours equal to the result
+If the distance of such a movement is ever equal to or less than the wearer's spell sickness, it will cease to function for a number of hours equal to the result*.

 **Ring of Arcane Charge**, $20,000